Do you have to be vaccinated to attend classes at Community Fitness?

 Is there one membership price that includes both in-person classes and all the virtual content?

-If you want to take virtual classes and in-studio classes, you’ll need two separate accounts.
+If you want to take virtual classes and in-studio classes at our Seattle gym, you’ll need two separate accounts.
 Each has their own login credentials and are paid for separately.
-Learn more about our virtual account vs. in-studio account pricing here.
+Learn more about our health club’s virtual account vs. in-studio account pricing here.